Jerome S. Cardin Memorial Lecture presented by Daniel Mendelsohn

 In addition to serving as editor-at-large of the New York Review of Books and the director of the Robert B. Silvers Foundation, Mendelsohn teaches classics and literature at Bard College.
 He is the author of eight books, including The Elusive Embrace (a Los Angeles Times Best Book of the Year); An Odyssey: A Father, a Son, and an Epic (named a Best Book of the Year by NPR, Newsday, Library Journal, The Christian Science Monitor and Kirkus); and The Lost: A Search for Six of Six Million, about Mendelsohn’s quest for information about six relatives who perished in the Holocaust.

 A New York Times and international bestseller, The Lost won the National Books Critics Circle Award, the National Jewish Book Award and the Salon Book Award in the United States, as well as the Prix Médicis in France and many other honors in the United States and abroad.
 With more than half a million copies in print, it has been published in over 15 languages.

 The Cardin Lecture will be followed by a book signing with Mendelsohn and kosher reception featuring desserts and beverages.
 Free and open to the region’s academic and religious communities and the general public, registration is required by visiting loyola.edu/cardinlecture.

-The Jerome S. Cardin Memorial Lecture was established by the Jerome S. Cardin family to foster exploration of topics in the humanities pertinent to the Jewish and Christian traditions, particularly in the area of Jewish-Christian relations (read the Loyola magazine article from the first lecture in 1986).
-The annual lecture, hosted by the Center for the Humanities, is open to the region’s academic and religious communities and the general public.
+The Jerome S. Cardin Memorial Lecture was established by the Jerome S. Cardin family to foster exploration of topics in the humanities pertinent to the Jewish and Christian traditions, particularly in the area of Jewish-Christian relations.
+The annual lecture, hosted by the Center for the Humanities at Loyola University Maryland, is open to the region’s academic and religious communities and the general public.